 To state the obvious, the recruitment and talent landscape has changed dramatically in the last ten years.
 People are working longer, some because they choose to, and some because they have too.
 We’ve been in a low inflation environment for some time now and, as a result, compensation growth is no longer on a fast, upward trajectory.
 A mass equalisation has occurred – there are lots of people who can do your roles if you are willing to rewire your thinking.

 Now, I’m not saying we shouldn’t hire young people.
 Young people are great!
 But, we should be including and hiring people with the right experience, regardless of their age.

-Categories: Finding Talent
+Categories: Acquiring Talent